playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 execute unless block ~ ~ ~ air run say "You aren't standing in air!"
 ```

-## Command execution context

-In the following sections, it might help keep in mind that every command has a specific *context* that it executes in.
+> In the following sections, it might help keep in mind that every command has a specific *context* that it executes in.
 This context consists of a **position in the world** and a **selected entity** that runs the command.
+>

-This will make more sense after covering the following sections &mdash; but this context affects what blocks, locations, and entities certain commands and syntax will be referring to.
+> This will make more sense after covering the following sections &mdash; but this context affects what blocks, locations, and entities certain commands and syntax will be referring to.

 # Position syntax

 So what do the tildes (`~ ~ ~`) mean in the previous command?
 This is referring to *the current position* (in the X, Y, and Z axes) of the player that is executing the command.
 There are a few different ways to write positions like these in Minecraft, which I'll explain here:

 - ###### Absolute world coordinates
-  Coordinates can be written as a fixed position in the world - say, `32 60 -94` (these coordinates can be obtained by opening the [F3 debug screen](https://minecraft.fandom.com/wiki/Debug_screen) and findingthe "Targeted block" position.
+  Coordinates can be written as a fixed position in the world - say, `32 60 -94` (these coordinates can be obtained by opening the [F3 debug screen](https://minecraft.fandom.com/wiki/Debug_screen) and finding the "Targeted block" position.
 - ###### Current coordinates (tilde notation)
   Using the tilde symbols (`~ ~ ~`) will reference *the current position* that the command is executed at.
 This can also be mixed with static values, such as `32 ~ -94`, which will reference the block at (x: 32, z: -94) using the player's current y-axis.
 - ###### Relative world coordinates